 Connecting Students to Agriculture

 Ag Adventures are 90-120 minute tours providing education on BC agriculture subjects including soil, pollinators, water preservation, growing zones, the Agriculture Land Reserve, invasive species, greenhouses, crop rotation, and more.
 Bring your classroom to our outdoor classrooms filled with nature’s surprises and delights!
-Ag Adventures take place at two Lower Mainland locations:
+Ag Adventures take place at three locations:

 - Stable Harvest Farm, Langley